Overview

 Step 2:

-You decide to extend this invoice.
-Settle creates a fee invoice and a Bill is synced to QuickBooks.
+You decide to finance this Bill on 9/1/2022.
+Settle creates a fee Bill as of that date, which is then synced to QuickBooks Online.

 Date